 To have a great looking pavlova follow these tips carefully:

 An elegant and classic dessert, never hesitate to make it again.
-Follow very simple straight forwards steps to create the perfect pavlova dessert.
+Follow straight forwards steps to create the perfect pavlova dessert.

 - 2 large egg whites at room temperature. make sure no yolks are there.